|

 prescription diabetes drugs"

-"After 12 weeks, the women taking the soy supplement showed significantly
+"After 12 weeks, the women taking the soy supplement

-better control over their blood sugar,
+showed significantly better control over their

 cholesterol and low-density lipoprotein (so-called "bad cholesterol")